ZacharyWyatt/Setting-Up-Nethack-3.4.3-Server/README.md

 cd nethack-3.4.3
 ```

-### Customizing Nethack for the chroot Environment
+### Configuring Nethack for the Chroot Environment
 ##### 1) Edit src/cmd.c

 Change function enter_explore_mode() so users cannot do that; comment it out.